julialam071502/julialam071502/README.md

 - 💬 Ask me about work-life balance
 - 📫 How to reach me: czg9kd@virginia.edu
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I have 8 dogs
+- ⚡ Fun fact: I have 8 dogs and 5 cats